THE SUMMERISLE GUIDE

 - FIRST AID ON SITE

-If you have a medical condition, consider alerting your camp mates as to what it is, what to expect, and what to do.
-Please feel free to stop by First Aid to say hello and we can put you on our radar!
+If you have a medical condition, consider alerting your camp mates as to what it is, what to expect, and what to do if you experience an episode or flare-up.
+Please feel free to stop by First Aid to say hello so they can put you on their radar.

 - SOUND POLICY & PROTOCOLS

-The placement of sound camps at Fort Royale is carefully chosen (considering topography, forested perimeter, landscape) to maintain a pleasant experience for the sound camps, surrounding campers, other theme camps, and most notably: neighbors surrounding the event venue.
+The placement of sound camps at Fort Royale is carefully chosen, taking into consideration the topography and the enjoyment of other participants in order to maintain a pleasant experience for the camps, their surrounding campers, other nearby theme camps, and most notably the Fort Royale Farm’s neighbors on either side of the venue.
 Nightly sound limits are an effort to minimize sound complaints and maintain the sustainability of the event and community relationships.
-Please do your part to burn responsibly.
+Please do your part to burn responsibly and attempt to aim your speakers in a westerly/north westerly direction up the mountain.
+This will enable us to rage better, longer.

-Maximum volume all day at 100ft distance from source is 90 dB until 12:00 midnight.
-Turndown to 70 dB at midnight.
-Try to aim your speakers in a north-northwest-west orientation away from Rt.
-220. Be respectful with regards to late-night decibels.
-This volume rule will be tightly monitored and enforced by landowner.
+Maximum volume all day at 100ft distance from source is 90 dB until midnight.
+At midnight, all sound camps are expected to be emanating no more than 70 dB at 100ft.
+Try to aim your speakers in a north, northwest or west orientation away from Rt.
+220. This volume rule will be tightly monitored and enforced by our sound team and, if necessary, the landowner.

 Who does the Sound Policy pertain to?
-Sound policies are for ANY participant, art installation, or theme camp employing any amplified sound system (1 to 10000W) or loud musical instruments.
-Theme camps are encouraged to include information regarding any sound equipment with their theme camp registration.
+Sound policies are for ANY participant, art installation, or theme camp employing an amplified sound system (1 to 10000W) or loud musical instruments.
+Theme camps are encouraged to include information regarding any sound equipment they plan on supporting alongside their theme camp registration.

 DO NOT LEAVE AMPLIFIED SOUND UNATTENDED.
 In order to maintain a pleasant atmosphere for ALL participants and our surrounding community, the Sound Team reserves the right to turn down or mute any unattended sound installation that violates the published sound policy.
 Repeat violations of unattended sound may result in sound disablement (and a long chat with event organizers!)